webuitestingagent/tessara/PACKAGE_CHECKLIST.md

 # Package Checklist

-Use this checklist to verify the package is complete before distribution.
+Use this checklist & verify the package is complete before distribution.

 ## Core Files
 - [x] codebase/main.py